 3. Use the Correct Water Temperature for Washing

 About 90 percent of the energy used for washing clothes is spent on heating the water.
 Unless you are dealing with clothes that are heavily stained with oily stains, the warm or cold water setting on your machine will generally do a good job in cleaning your clothes.
 Plus, lower water temperatures are more gentle on fabrics and will help your clothes stay looking their best.
 Simply switching your wash water temperature setting from hot to warm can cut energy costs in half for each load of clothes.
 Always use a cold water rinse setting.

-4. Select an Energy Efficient Dryer
+4. Select an Energy-Efficient Dryer

-Choose a EnergyStar dryer with a moisture sensor which will shut off your machine when clothes are dry.
+Choose an EnergyStar dryer with a moisture sensor which will shut off your machine when clothes are dry.
 An air-dry feature, which dries clothes with cold air, reduces energy use and wrinkles.
 Always choose the correct dryer cycle for each load to protect your clothes and save some money.

 5. Compare Electric and Natural Gas Dryers

 Most dryers consume a similar amount of energy to dry one load of clothes.
 However, a dryer powered by natural gas will dry a load of clothes three times faster than an electric dryer.
 Compare the operating costs of electric versus gas-powered clothes dryers.
 In many areas, natural gas is offered at a less expensive usage rate than electricity.
 Be sure to take into consideration the cost of installation since a professional technician is required to install a gas line and dryer.

 6. Plan Your Laundry Routine

 Washing full loads will save water and energy costs.
 Plan your laundry duty so that you can also dry multiple loads during each session.
 You’ll save energy resources by using an already heated dryer that doesn’t have to be brought up to temperature each time it is used.
 You will also save energy if your dryer is in a conditioned space that is not excessively cold.